 Sleep quality tends to be an issue with FM patients whereas restorative stages of sleep are seldom reached.
 Other sleep disorders frequently associated with FM include sleep apnea and restless leg syndrome.

 Causation for the most part is unknown but genetics (family traits), infections (can trigger or worsen FM), and physical or emotional trauma (eg., post-traumatic stress disorder) have been linked to FM.
 An explanation as to why even the slightest touch can hurt so much centers around a theory called “central sensitization”.
 It’s thought FM patients have such a low threshold for pain because of increased sensitivity in the brain to incoming pain signals.

-The American College of Rheumatology has established two diagnostic criteria that include 1) widespread pain lasting at least 3 months, and 2) at least 11 out of 18 positive tender points using just enough pressure to whiten the fingernail bed.
+The American College of Rheumatology has established two diagnostic criteria that includes: 1) widespread pain lasting at least three months, and 2) at least 11 out of 18 positive tender points using just enough pressure to whiten the fingernail bed.
 There are no direct blood tests to confirm a diagnosis of FM but other conditions that can affect or cause FM can be diagnosed with blood testing.
 These include thyroid disease, inflammatory arthritis (such as rheumatoid), anemia, and infection.